 How do vets diagnose IVDD in dogs?

 If your dog begins showing any of the above symptoms immediate veterinary care is required.
-Tests for diagnosing Intervertebral Disc Disease typically include standard x-rays and/or MRI to help locate the disc or discs causing your dog's symptoms.
+Tests for diagnosing Intervertebral Disc Disease typically include standard X-rays and/or MRI to help locate the disc or discs causing your dog's symptoms.

 What is the treatment for dogs with IVDD?